fieldtrip/website/development/guideline/communication.md

 To communicate with and reach a wide audience, we use the following channels

 - this website, for documentation
-- the email [discussion list](/discussion_list), for interactions between users and support
+- the email [discussion list](/discussion_list), for interactions among users to help each other out
 - [GitHub](http://github.com/fieldtrip), for interaction between developpers
 - [Twitter](http://twitter.com/fieldtriptoolbx), for announcements and news
 - [FaceBook](http://facebook.com/fieldtriptoolbox), which we are not actively using at the moment